 \begin{savenotes}

 \end{savenotes}

 Josh \etal \cite{joshi2011comparing} showed that random sampling can achieve the size of $O(\frac{d}{\eps^2})$.
-They investigated the VC-dimension of the super-level set of a kernel and analyzed that the sample size can be bounded by it.
-In particular, the super-level set of the Gaussian kernel is a family of balls in $\mathbb{R}^d$, which reduces the problem to bounding the sample size of the range space of balls.
+They investigated the VC-dimension of the super-level sets of a kernel and analyzed that the sample size can be bounded by it.
+In particular, the super-level sets of the Gaussian kernel are balls in $\mathbb{R}^d$.
+It reduces the problem to bounding the sample size of the range space of balls.

-Lopaz-Paz \etal \cite{lopez2015towards} later proved that the size of the coreset could be reduced to $O(\frac{1}{\eps^2})$ by random sampling.
-They studied the reproducing kernel Hilbert space (RKHS) associate with a positive-definite kernel \cite{aronszajn1950theory,wahba1999support,sriperumbudur2010hilbert}.
+Lopaz-Paz \etal \cite{lopez2015towards} later proved that the size of the coreset can be reduced to $O(\frac{1}{\eps^2})$ by random sampling.
+They studied the reproducing kernel Hilbert space (RKHS) associated with a positive-definite kernel \cite{aronszajn1950theory,wahba1999support,sriperumbudur2010hilbert}.
 Note that the Gaussian kernel is a positive-definite kernel.
 In RKHS, one can bound the $L_\infty$-error between two KDEs of point sets $P$ and $Q$ by the kernel distance of $P$ and $Q$.
 They showed that the sample size of $O(\frac{1}{\eps^2})$ is sufficient to bound the kernel distance.

 Other than random sampling, Lacoste-Julien \etal \cite{lacoste2015sequential} showed a greedy approach can also achieve the size of $O(\frac{1}{\eps^2})$.
 They applied Frank-Wolfe algorithm \cite{clarkson2010coresets,gartner2009coresets} in RKHS to bound the error of the kernel distance.